aranelleS/Singapore/README.md

 5) How many Singaporeans are working in the FAANG companies?
 Big Four accounting firms?
 Banking sector?
 6) What are the income brackets and the population % of each?
 7) How many profitable (> 1mil annual) companies are there in Singapore?
+8) What is the environmental impact on Singapore if nothing has changed in the way of climate change prevention?